 In 1998, Kvaerner won the project in competition with an exceptionally low bid of £14.3 million; the contract was based on the ICE 5th with a 'partnering agreement'.
 After a joint evaluation of the risks, the Dudley Metropolitan Borough Council felt able to negotiate a target price which would still be below the second-lowest bidder and a target cost of £16.7 million was agreed.
 Dudley MBC agreed with Kvaerner that it would split 50/50 any 'pain' or 'gain' over or under that target price and Kvaerner would be paid an agreed maximum management fee of £900,000.
-The project was completed five months ahead of schedule within the target cost and the budget agreed
+The project was completed five months ahead of schedule within the target cost and the budget agreed with the DETR.

 VE did identify savings.
-For instance, the original specification required the removal of 50,000 m of waste to be replaced with quarry material.
+For instance, the original specification required the removal of $50,000 \text{ m}^3$ of waste to be replaced with quarry material.
 Much of the material was contaminated, but by working together and involving the Environment Agency in developing solutions, they were able to reuse most of the material within the project.
-By the end of the project, they had only taken 1,500 m to tip, this prevented 25,000 lorry movements around Dudley.
+By the end of the project, they had only taken $1,500 \text{ m}^3$ to tip, this prevented 25,000 lorry movements around Dudley.